Newport Beach Wedding Venue

 Bride’s & Groom’s Dressing Area: yes

 Accommodations: no guest rooms

 View: Pacific Ocean, Newport Harbor and city skyline

 Banquet Hall/Events Facility

-Alcohol: provided, no BYO
+Alcohol: in-house, no BYO

 Smoking: non-carpeted areas

 Insurance: not required

 Alternate Info: Aboard Electra Cruises